superbrobenji/nvim/readme.md

 ### Prerequisites
 - You need [neovim](https://neovim.io/) installed
 - You need Grep and ripgrep installed
-- You need tmux installed and configured (Steps in TODO)
 - If you want to use Copilot, you'll need a Copilot subscription

 ### Installation steps